seanmerron/Retirement-Roadmap/README.md

 -  Get a car that suites you needs and nothing more.
 Having a car bigger than what you need is killing your pocket and a huge waste.
 You can rent a truck or borrow a friends as needed.
 -  Stop driving like a jackass.
 -  Do you really need more than 1 car in the family?
 More cars means more headaches and yearly costs and if rarely used is money sitting there that could be invested working for you or to pay off debt.
+-  Plan trips to make multiple stops along the way to prevent unnecessary extra trips.

 Groceries
 -  Have to find the right mixture of online, grocery store and bulk stores.